adrianschlatter/ppf.sample/docs/README.md

-`tox` is configured to build the package, install it in a fresh python environment, and run the tests (`flake8`, `python setup.py check`, `check-manifest`, and `pytest`).
+`tox` is configured to build the package, install it in a fresh python environment, and run the tests (`flake8`, `python setup.py check`, `check-manifest`, and `pytest` which also takes care of running `doctest`).
 This is repeated for multiple python versions (configurable in `tox.ini`).
 By default, tox also builds a source distribution in every environment.
-If your package will be distributed as a universal wheel, there is a quicker way: Build the wheel first, then tell tox to always install this wheel into each python environment:
+If your package will be distributed as a universal wheel, there is a quicker way: Build the wheel first, then tell tox to always install this wheel into each python
+environment:

 ```shell
 cd <root of repo>